zijian678/PromptExplainer/README.md

 We provide two implementations:
 * Simple implementation: [PromptExplainer.ipynb](https://github.com/zijian678/PromptExplainer/blob/main/PromptExplainer.ipynb).
 Please note that this is just a simple implementation of PromptExplainer to help understand our framework more easily.
 For experimental comparison purposes, please follow our original paper to select the templates and verbalizers.
 * Integration into existing prompt-based learning frameworks.
 Taking the [OpenPrompt](https://github.com/thunlp/OpenPrompt) that provides available codes for multiple SOTA prompt-based models as an example, PromptExplainer can be implemented with a few lines of work by modifying the pipline_base.py.
-The **forward** function in the PromptForClassification - pipeline_base.py can be modified as:
+The **forward** function in the PromptForClassification - pipeline_base.py can be modified as follwos.
+E is the obtained input saliency.

 ```
         outputs = self.prompt_model(batch)  # eqn 1